Skip to main content

 Hate crime training and capacity building for national law enforcement

-Hate crime victims support
+Hate crime victims’ support

-Countering hate speech online
+Countering illegal hate speech online

 Funding opportunities